 Figure 9 supplement 2.
 Body temperature measurements during lights off (A) for the entire dark cycle and (B) for the last 4 hr of the dark cycle.

 Figure 10.
 Viral restoration of dopamine signaling in the dorsolateral striatum of dopamine-deficient mice.
 (A) Representative tyrosine hydroxylase staining in a dopamine-deficient dorsolateral viral restoration mouse.
-(B) Normalized high activity in control (normal dopamine levels, n=4) and dopamine-deficient viral restoration mice (n=7) on the first day of CR.
-(C) Normalized high activity on day 7 of CR and (D) day 14 of CR.
-(E) Summation of normalized high activity in the 3 hr preceding meal time over the course of the experiment. * indicates p<0.05, Mann-Whitney.
+(B) Quantitation of tyrosine hydroxylase expression in dopamine deficient mice (n=5).
+TH immune-stained striatal sections from DD-VR mice were analyzed with MacBiophotonics ImageJ software to measure fluorescence intensities in the dorsal striatum, ventral striatum and also in the anterior part of the anterior commissure (aca), a structure that is always devoid of TH staining.
+For each mouse fluorescence intensity values were divided by the size of the analyzed area to generate normalized fluorescence values.
+(C) Normalized high activity in control (normal dopamine levels, n=4) and dopamine-deficient viral restoration mice (n=7) on the first day of CR.
+(D) Normalized high activity on day 7 of CR and (E) day 14 of CR.
+(F) Summation of normalized high activity in the 3 hr preceding meal time over the course of the experiment. * indicates p<0.05, Mann-Whitney.

 Figure 11.
 Per2 mRNA expression, measured by quantitative, reverse-transcriptase PCR at 4 times of day in D1R KO (red dashed curve) and WT mice (blue curve) fed for 4 hr daily at Zeitgeber Time 6. n=4 mice per group per time point.
 ANOVA confirms a significant effect of sample time in both groups. **denotes significant difference between KO and WT mice, p<.0001.

 Figure 12.
-Mice were injected daily with water (n=9), caffeine (n=8-9) or SKF-81297 (n=9-10).
+Mice were injected i.p. daily with water (n=9), caffeine (n=8-9) or SKF-81297 (n=9-10).
 (A) Seconds of high activity behavior in the 2 hr after injection on day 0, the first day of injection, (B) day 12, and (C) on day 13 when no injection was performed.
 (D) Fraction of high activity plotted in one hour bins after the first day of injection, (E) 7th, (F) 12th day of injection and (G) one day after the last injection.
 (H) The sum of normalized high activity in the 3 hr preceding scheduled injection at each behavioral measurement. * indicates p<0.05, ** p,0.01, Mann-Whitney.

+Figure 12 supplement 1.
+Mice were injected i.p. with either SKF-81297 (n=8-12) or water (n=8-12) for 14 days and deprived of food each day for 4 hr post injection to prevent any drug induced food consumption.
+(A) high activity in the 3 hr preceding daily injection on days 0, 7, and 14 of the experiment.
+(B) quantitation of c-Fos immunostaining in the dorsal striatum of D1R WT(n=2) and D1R KO (n=2).
+(C) a low magnification (D)and at 10X.
+(E) c-Fos immunostaining in the dorsal striatum of a D1R KO mouse a low magnification (F) and at 10X.